differentprogramming/cx16-Embedded-solid/README.md

 The language is called Solid which despite being somewhat object oriented is not based on the SOLID acronym of OO design principles.
 I just picked that name because the language is has an emphasis on the concrete implementation of software.
 There are no abstractions that aren't worth the expense.
 No "everything is an object" like Smalltalk or Ruby.
 No unlimited precision numbers that no one will ever need like Lisps.
 No "all collection types have been merged" or "global variables are loaded from a hash table" like Lua.

-Note my goal for the related language on PCs is to support multiple threads and static compilation in the way that the other scripting languages can not while still having the looser feel of a duck-typed scripting language with textual support for annonymous lists and collections and also functional programming in the sense of Lisp, not Haskel.
-And also to have the efficency and run-time simplicity of a language where at least some of the variables are statically typed.
-And to have an object system that has the run-time efficiency of C++ without the handcuffs of structural subtyping.

 Note: this document uses a bunch of programming terms that I'm not defining here.
 If you're new to programming then you might not understand parts of it.

 For people who don't know what it is, the CommanderX16 a retro computer that's being worked on.
 It will have a 8 mhz 65c02 or maybe they'll change it to a 65816, 512k to 2 megabytes of ram and graphics and sound processing that's about on par with a super Nintendo or Sega Genesis/Megadrive.